 To Find Pop-up Books

-All the pop-up books in Special Collections are cataloged using the subject heading toy and movable books.
+All the pop-up books in Rare Books and Manuscripts are cataloged using the subject heading toy and movable books.
 To find books about pop-up, toy or movable books, do a Subject search for Toy and Movable.
 You can also do a Local Call Number search using SPEC VAL.
 For more instructions on this search strategy see the Quick Search Tab.

 When William Morris founded the Kelmscott Press in 1891, it heralded the renaissance of fine printing in England and greatly influenced the work of printers throughout the Western World through today.
 This Press is known for printing ample amounts of work from the Pre-Raphaelite Brotherhood, in addition to reprints of difficult-to-locate medieval texts.
 Morris believed that every page should be a visual experience and designed his own typefaces and ink.